SAP-docs/contribution-guidelines/docs/dos-and-donts.md

 - Try to provide as much contextual information in your issue or pull request as you can.
 This helps your counterpart understand what the feedback or change is, and why you think it's important.

-- Before your first contribution, ensure you've completed the Contributors License Agreement (CLA) process, described in [The Contributor License Agreement process](cla.md).
+- Before your first contribution, ensure you've completed the Contributor License Agreement (CLA) process, described in [The Contributor License Agreement process](cla.md).

 - Be respectful of your collaborators and regardless of where they are, treat them as you would treat any work colleague or team mate.
 After all, we're all only human at the end of the day.
 See the [Code of Conduct](code-of-conduct.md) for more information.